Why a blog?

 Some of My Interests:

-Literary fiction, theology/philosophy/worldviews, Christian apologetics, drama, history, poetry, biography, non-fiction, and cultural studies.
+Literary fiction, church history, theology/philosophy/worldviews, Christian apologetics, drama, history, poetry, biography, non-fiction, and cultural studies.

 Just found your blog.
 Letting you know that I will be a supporter.
 Keep up the good work.